Titivillus: Origins

 The function of collecting liturgical errors in a sack was first mentioned in the 1220s by Jacques de Vitry in Sermones vulgares (tenth sermon, on Numbers 18:5), which speaks of a demon that listens to the choir singing psalms and collects syncopated or omitted syllables in a sack.

 I have heard that a certain holy man, while in the choir, saw a devil truly weighed down with a full sack.
 When, however, he commanded the demon to tell what he carried, the evil one said: "These are the syllables and syncopated words and verses of the psalms which these very clerics in their morning prayers stole from God; you can be sure I am keeping these diligently for their accusation."

 This demon was later given the name "Titivillus" by Johannes Galensis c.
 1285.
 "Titivillus collects fragments of words and puts them in his bag thousand times every day."
 (Fragmina verborum Titivillus colligit horum quibus die mille vicibus se sarcinat ille).

 Regarding the demon's function, André Vernet points out that the Latin terms, particularly "collect" (colligere) and "fragments" (fragmenta) for the clergy's omissions, derive from John 6:12, the feeding the multitude narrative, in which the disciples are told to "Gather up the broken pieces (Colligite fragmenta)."
 As to the demon's name, Titivillus, Vernet points to The City of God (Book IV, Chapter 8), in a passage in which Augustine, while giving examples of the numerous Roman deities assigned to each step of the agricultural process, mentions a goddess Tutilina whose job is to watch over grain after it was collected and stored.
 "Titivillus" and its many variants (Tutivillus, Tytivillum, Tintillus, Tantillus, Tintinillus, Titivitilarius, Titivilitarius) could have resulted from a series of copyists' errors, such as those in the copy of City of God available to Johannes Galensis.

 Representation of Titivillus on a wall painting in St. Michael with St. Mary's Church, Melbourne.

 In popular culture

 Since 1977, one of the many devils populating the role-playing game Dungeons & Dragons is named "Titivilus."

-He was the subject of the book Tittivulus or The Verbiage Collector by Michael Ayrton (Max Reinhardt: London, 1953).
+He was the subject of the book Tittivulus: or The Verbiage Collector by Michael Ayrton.

-In The Liar's Dictionary by Eley Williams, Titivillus is the name given to the cat of a fictional dictionary producing company which discovers it has an issue with fake words (Windmill Books: London, 2020).
+In The Liar's Dictionary by Eley Williams, Titivillus is the name given to the cat of a fictional dictionary-producing company which discovers it has an issue with fake words.